jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 Create any quantity of users
 ============================

 As administrator of account you can create users with verified and activated domain.
 It can be used if you working in company and you have to create corporate users.
-How to add, verify and activate domain you can find by link :ref:`domains configuration <domains-configuration>`.
+How to add, verify and activate domain you can find by link :ref:`domains configuration <domains>`.
 To create more than one user you can click on "Create" button in header and select respective option "Create users".
 Modal window appeares and you will be able to download the example of the file for massive user creation.
 You can open the file using any tool which support .xlsx format.
 Also, you have to save the file in this particular format, so don't change extention.

 What is included in the report
 ==============================